drupalninja/drupalx_ai/files/README.md

 ## Other Files

-### Sample Components (`sample-components.json`)
+### JSON Import Schema (`json-import-schema.json`)
-This file contains the component definitions that the AI uses as examples when generating new pages.
+This file contains the JSON Import schema that defines the available paragraph types and field structures for the AI.
+It uses the json_import module format with model and content sections.
 You can modify this file to:
-- Add new component types
+- Add new paragraph bundle types
-- Update existing component structures
+- Update field definitions and structures
-- Provide better examples for the AI
+- Provide sample content examples for the AI

 ### Default Image (`card.png`)
 A fallback placeholder image used when other image services are unavailable or fail.